ben-rochlin/snakes_and_ladders/README.md

-# Welcome to Magical Snakes and Ladders... and the drunk Wizard's!
+#Magical Snakes and Ladders... and the drunk Wizard's!
 ---

 Statement of Purpose and Scope